UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

 Given two composable maps `h` after `g`, if `h` is right orthogonal to `f` then `g` is right orthogonal to `f` if and only if `h ∘ g` is.

-**Proof:** By the universal property of orthogonal maps, the top square in the below diagram is a pullback precisely when `g` is right orthogonal to `f`:
+**Proof:** By the pullback condition of orthogonal maps, the top square in the below diagram is a pullback precisely when `g` is right orthogonal to `f`:

 ```text